sergedev/finance-dashboard/README.md

 # Personal Finance Dashboard

-A local, privacy-focused HTML/JavaScript dashboard for visualizing personal finance data from CSV files.
+A local, privacy-focused HTML/JavaScript dashboard for visualizing personal finance data from an Excel file.
 No server required, no data leaves your computer.

 ## Features

+### Net Worth & Forecast
+- **Current Snapshot**: View total net worth, ISAs, liquid assets, and foreign holdings
+- **Holdings Table**: See all active accounts with balances and interest rates
+- **Historical Tracking**: Net worth growth over time with total and average monthly growth stats
+- **Forecasting**: Project future net worth with compound interest calculations and optional monthly contributions

-### Interactive Filtering
+### Expense Analysis
 - **Time Period Filters**: View data by specific month or use preset periods (Last 30 Days, Last 6 Months, Year to Date, All Time)
 - **Category Filters**: Toggle categories on/off to focus your analysis.
 Transfers are excluded by default as they represent money movement rather than actual expenses.